siddhanth98/Meraki-Coding-Project/README.md

     - **Test3**: Ensures invalid requests are handled properly.
     - **Test4**: Ensures a subsequent query for device stats returns the most updated and most recent device values for the specified timestamp.

-- Run the following tests by running either of the following commands from the root directory of the project:
+- Run the tests by running either of the following commands from the root directory of the project:

     - `sbt test`
     - `sbt "testOnly com.meraki.DeviceAPITest`